Manage your Account

 Originally designed by architects Jeffrey Howlett and Don Bailey, the Perth Concert Hall was the first concert hall to be built in Australia after World War II.
 Its construction and completion was carried out by Sabemo (WA) with its doors opening to the public on Australia Day (January 26) 1973.

-After 50 years of continuous operation, the heritage listed building will undergo a full revitalisation for the benefit of artists, audiences and the community.
+After 51 years of continuous operation, the heritage listed building will undergo a full revitalisation for the benefit of artists, audiences and the community.

 The redevelopment work includes:

-• preservation of its world-renowned acoustic features;
+• preservation of the concert hall’s world-renowned acoustic features

-• essential structural maintenance of the award-winning building architecture;
+• essential structural maintenance of the award-winning building architecture

-As the home of music in WA, the redeveloped Perth Concert Hall will offer improved facilities for broader community engagement and precinct activation as well as providing a true home for the West Australian Symphony Orchestra.
+As the home of music in WA, the redeveloped Perth Concert Hall will offer improved facilities for broader community engagement and

 The $150.3 million investment consists of $134.3 million in State Government funds through the Department of Local Government, Sport and Cultural Industries, $12 million from the Australian Government and $4 million from the City of Perth.